Ubspy/dotfiles/readme.md

 - Icons: Papirus
 - Splash Screen: Simple Arch
 - Some of these needed to be installed with the `osc-url` package from the AUR
+- For the panels, I added the `Desktop Indicator` and `Window Title`

 ## Virtual machine notes
 - Also install `libvirtd` and start/enable the `libvirtd.service`